oven-sh/bun/docs/bundler/plugins.md

 ## Usage

 A plugin is defined as simple JavaScript object containing a `name` property and a `setup` function.
-Register a plugin with Bun using the `plugin` function.

 ```tsx#myPlugin.ts
 import type { BunPlugin } from "bun";